Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 As it is with the majority of Timex watches, this timepiece also comes with iconic Indiglo backlight that lights the full-size display.

 The Expedition watches are meant primarily for outdoor activities.
 Rugged and shockproof, they come in various styles and colors that cover the vast array of tastes.

-The chronograph feature is available in many models, giving the tickers diverse appearance.
-Some watches possess solar-powered quartz movement, for instance, the Gallatin Solar with a 44mm case size.
+The chronograph feature is available in many models, giving the watches diverse appearance.
+Some watches possess solar-powered quartz movement, such as the Gallatin Solar with a 44mm case size.

-One of the flashiest in this line is the Expedition Field Chronograph with a genuine leather strap that even fits up to 8-inch wrist circumference.
+One of the flashiest in this line, however, is the Expedition Field Chronograph with a genuine leather strap that even fits up to 8-inch wrist circumference.
 The black dial with Indiglo technology has a three-subdial chronograph measuring to 1/20 second.
-Water-resistance is up to 100 meters (330 feet), while the 43mm brass case comes with durable mineral crystal.
+Water resistance is up to 100 meters (330 feet), while the 43mm brass case comes with durable mineral crystal.